 After Dwight shares with Jim that he likes the purse girl, Jim encourages him to go talk to her.
 He does this not to be a good friend but because he knows he’ll alienate her by talking about strange things like the origins of his last name.

-What Jim does next is truly what makes this a mean prank instead of a friendly prank.
+What Jim does next is truly what makes this a mean prank.
 He stands next to Pam and starts mocking Dwight talking to the purse girl.
 Pam is equally mean.
 “It’s so sad,” she says as she catches her breath from laughing.

 (If you’re wondering if Pam is a horrible person, check out my post, Is Pam Beesly a Good Model?)